0BAB1/HOLY_CORE_COURSE/fpga_edition/fpga_edition.md

 ```

-Good, now we have everythin we need to implement our CSR regfile.
+Good, now we have everything we need to implement our CSR regfile.
 Next step : implement a new datapath, make the previous tests pass again an write a new test program !

 ## 8.5 : Datapath modifications to add the `Zicsr`